open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 ## Part 1: Planning and Goal-Setting

-- Setting goals transparently and collaboratively—Michael Doyle (Red Hat)
 - _Creating teams that aren't afraid to fail—Catherine Louis (CLL Group)_
+- _Setting goals transparently and collaboratively—Michael Doyle_
 - Make your plans and progress open by visualizing them—Jimmy Sjölund (Telia Co.)
 - "Owning your career" in an open organization—Laura Hilliger (We Are Open Co-Op) & Allison Matlack (Red Hat)
 - _Cultivating an attitude of experimentation on your team—Catherine Louis (CLL Group)_